 Traditional ARR project monitoring relies on:

-• Limited plot sampling covering <15% of project area
+- Limited plot sampling covering a tiny minority of the project area

-• Allometric equations that introduce 15-30% systematic error
+- Allometric equations that can introduce systematic error

 This approach worked when carbon markets were small and slow-moving.
 It fails when projects face rapid climate effects (drought, fire, disease), retirements happen faster than verification cycles, and buyers need real-time assurance of credit integrity.